sparkney/danceguide/index.md

 where *myhost* may be something like localhost:8080 if you run locally, or your domain name if you run on a remote server.

+## Create a link

-From here, we just expand the the concept.
-To make a link, we add a new action with two more lines.
+To make a link, we create a new action with two more lines.

 *LinkAction.java*